 Our post is motivated by recent instances of poor chimney relining and their effects on heating system operation.
 It seems that some installers are gaming or ill-advising consumers with poor installation practices.
-Again you, the customer should set the requirements, not the provider!
+Again you, the customer should set the requirements and not the service provider!

 The first question to resolve is that your chimney actually needs relining.
-This is a question to be resolved with a competent Home Inspector.
+This is a question to be resolved by your Local Jurisdiction Home Inspector.
 There may be a further economic value adder to your real estate to consider.
-Do not assume that updating a heating appliance should necessitate a relining.
-A newer generation boiler for example will typically exhaust a lower temperature and volume of combustion products.
+Do not assume however that updating a heating appliance should necessitate a flue relining.
+A newer generation boiler for example will typically exhaust at a lower temperature and volume of combustion products.

 There are two (2) common materials used as chimney liners, stone refractory tile and stainless steel.
 The former is typically used in new masonry construction, but can be retrofitted into and old chimney where downsizing to accommodate it with filler is available.
 Corrugated, flexible, round stainless steel liner is currently the most popular and to abuse the terminology a “quick & dirty” fix, albeit somewhat pricey.
 It is also vulnerable to cost-cutting and shoddy practices.

 Let’s explore recent examples to qualify our observations and statements:

 Case 1: A Public Weatherization Program Installation